CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 * __lda-topic-word-distributions.csv__

-    A comma-delimited tabular file, where each row correponds to a word in the vocabulary, and each column column corresponds to a putative topic.
+    A comma-delimited tabular file, where each row correponds to a word in the vocabulary, and each column corresponds to a putative topic.
     The non-negative numbers under the column with header `Topic1` form the probability distirubtion over the vocabulary for Topic 1.
     Similarly for the other columns with headers `Topic*`.